 I was always pretty good at reading personalities and figuring out what needed to be done or said in order for a situation to produce or fulfill its maximum potential.
 My personality is strong, not uncommon for women in my field, and often people find that intimidating, so I naturally developed a way to present a more softened version of myself – a “me” that I actually grew to be quite fond of as well.
-Still, what repeatedly rings in my ears is my mother’s voice scolding me as a child for being too concerned with what others thought.
-And later on in my life, I recall my dad’s voice remarking on the fact that is was the older musicians, as in one or two generations earlier than mine, who were the ones to hire me because I was never fully accepted by the majority of my peers.
+Still, what repeatedly rings in my ears is my mother’s voice scolding me as a child for being too concerned with what other people think.
+And later in life, I recall my dad’s voice remarking on how it was the veteran musicians – one or two generations before mine – that hired and supported me the most, indicating that I was never fully accepted by the majority of my peers.
 And to be noted, I was nearly peerless on my instrument.

-I am finally realizing how much time I have spent and wasted on trying to fit into a box here or a box there.
-From worrying about who likes me or who doesn’t, to worrying about my pant size or hairstyle.
-My good friend Dianne Reeves once told me that I spent too much time trying to find “what is hip?” and that I did not realize that I am “what is hip!”
-I thought about that one day and cried for hours because of the truth in her statement.
-Though I am confident, intelligent, strong-willed, and relatively outspoken, I have felt very much misunderstood over the course of my life and I finally get it that I have some responsibility for that.
+I am finally realizing how much time I spent and wasted on trying to fit into various boxes–from worrying about who likes me, or who doesn’t, to worrying about my pant size or my hairstyle.
+Dianne Reeves once told me that I spent too much time trying to find “what is hip?” and that I did not realize that I am “what is hip!”
+I thought about that one day and the truth in her statement brought me to tears.
+Though I am confident, intelligent, strong-willed, and relatively outspoken, I have felt very much misunderstood over the course of my life and I finally get that I have some responsibility for that.
 I see that it takes a lot of courage to discover and to be your authentic self in an environment that is constantly telling you how to be.

-Terri Lyne Carrington was a child prodigy as a jazz drummer.
-She got her first set of drums at seven, and by the age of 11 she received a full scholarship to the Berklee College of Music.
+Terri Lyne Carrington was given her first set of drums at the age of seven, and by the age of 11, she received a full scholarship to the prestigious Berklee College of Music.
 She has toured with Herbie Hancock, Wayne Shorter, Stan Getz, Al Jarreau and others, and is a three-time GRAMMY award-winning artist and producer.
 She is also the Zildjian Chair in Performance at Berklee Global Jazz Institute.